 March 5, 2018 @ TELUS World of Science

 Click here to register!
 Registration deadline: March 1, 2018 (space is limited) Cost: $10/20/30* Lunch, coffee and snacks provided *This year we will be asking participants to pay a nominal registration fee.
 The sliding scale allows organizations to choose a fee that they feel is appropriate.
 We hope this fee helps to offset costs while allowing all members of the outreach community to participate.
+There is also an opportunity to volunteer at the workshop.
+Volunteers will receive free registration.

 Who Should Attend?Members of the science outreach, education and communications communities in British Columbia.